 The program covered a wide range of areas applicable to a career in library science, as well as skills that are useful in other careers.
 The range of learning I experienced was outstanding. – MLIS graduate

 How to choose which LIS career direction is right for you

-Graduates with an MLIS degree have the unique opportunity to work in a variety of different settings and environments.
+Graduates with either a Master’s in Library and Information Science (MLIS) or Master’s in Archives and Records Administration (MARA) degree have a unique opportunity to work in a variety of different settings and environments.
 You may already have some idea of what you want to do with your degree.
-However, not all students are sure, and others may find that their initial career objectives change as they spend more time in our School's MLIS program.
+However, not all students are sure, and others may find that their initial career objectives change as they spend more time in our School's MLIS and MARA programs.